How To Charge A New Kia Niro

 Should you charge a Kia Niro EV to 100%?

 Generally, it's best to charge your EV battery to 80% or 90% most of the time.
-Charging to full capacity can speed up the degradation of your battery, reducing its lifespan and its efficiency.
+Charging to full capacity can speed up the degradation of your battery, reducing its lifespan and efficiency.
 You can charge to 100% if you need the additional electric range on road trips or other adventures, but charging between 80% and 90% will give your battery the best blend of capability and longevity.

 Should I charge my EV every night?